 #7.
 The flowers you sent have helped me remember how many wonderful friends I have.
 The arrangement was spectacular.
 I am enjoying them every day while homebound.
 The casserole was great too!

 #8.
 What a great neighbor you are!
 You have been very considerate after my surgery.
 The roses from your yard are lovely.
-Thank you for the flowers and the help with household chores during my recovering.
+Thank you for the flowers and the help with household chores while recovering.

 #9.
 I am thankful for you!
 The flowers, visits, and meals are all greatly appreciated.
 Thank you for taking the time to make me feel loved and helping with the food.
 The boys loved the chicken wings!